BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

 \subsection{Datasets and Evaluation Metrics}

-To rigorously validate the effectiveness of our new datasets, and the superiority of the proposed baseline, the comprehensive experiments on both BeltCrack14ks and BeltCrack9kd are conducted with multi-metric evaluations and performance comparisons.
+To rigorously validate the effectiveness of our datasets and evaluate the superiority of BeltCrackDet, we conduct comprehensive experiments on both BeltCrack14ks and BeltCrack9kd, with the four classic metrics: Precision, Recall, F1, and \textit{mean Average Precision} (mAP$_{50}$).